-Gallipoli, Otranto, Porto Cesareo and Santa Maria di Leuca (the most extreme tip of Italy) are not to be missed in Salento, without forgetting the many beaches that resemble the Maldives.
+Gallipoli, Otranto, Porto Cesareo, and Santa Maria di Leuca (the most extreme tip of Italy) are not to be missed in Salento, without forgetting the many beaches that resemble the Maldives.

 Polignano a Mare

-The picturesque old town still retains its medieval layout with its narrow streets and countless monuments of great interest, including important religious buildings, so much that Maratea has the name of “city of 44 churches”.
-Here too there is no shortage of beautiful beaches and coves.
+The picturesque old town still retains its medieval layout with its narrow streets and countless monuments of great interest, including important religious buildings, so much so that Maratea has the name of “city of 44 churches”.
+Here too, there is no shortage of beautiful beaches and coves.

 We arrived in Calabria, the tip of the “boot”.
-Nestled on the slopes of Monte Poro, Ricadi presents an evocative territory rich in history, scenic beauty, white and fine sand beaches including the enchanting Capo Vaticano.
+Nestled on the slopes of Monte Poro, Ricadi presents an evocative territory rich in history, scenic beauty, white and fine sand beaches, and enchanting Capo Vaticano.
 The Capo Vaticano lighthouse and the Sanctuary of Santa Maria Lauretana are also of interest.

-In the province of Agrigento, Licata is a picturesque location where you can enjoy a holiday by the sea, history and good food, as well as a starting point for a tour to discover the rich cultural heritage.
+In the province of Agrigento, Licata is a picturesque location where you can enjoy a holiday by the sea, history, and good food and a starting point for a tour to discover the area’s rich cultural heritage.

-The Salina Reserve of Trapani is also worth a visit, a regional natural reserve managed by the WWF where the ancient salt extraction is practiced.
+The Salina Reserve of Trapani is also worth a visit, a regional natural reserve managed by the WWF where ancient salt extraction is practiced.